Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 We are promoting the "Leave No Trace" policy throughout our tours by informing tourists to respect nature.
 Our guides ensure that the campsites we stay in during our tours are left in the same (or better) condition than they were found.

 We are constantly collaborating and supporting campaigns and organizations, dedicated to responsible travel.
-Our most recent collaborations are with Safetravel Iceland and the "The Icelandic Pledge" campaign, which offers tourists to sign the pledge to promise that they'll respect nature while traveling in Iceland.
+Our most recent collaborations are with Safetravel Iceland and the "The Icelandic Pledge" campaign, which offers tourists the chance to sign the pledge to promise that they'll respect nature while traveling in Iceland.

 Iceland is one of the few countries to sense the outcomes of climate change firsthand.
 Being an Arctic country with 10 percent of its surface covered by glaciers and the economy mostly relying on tourism and fishing, its survival is closely connected with the well-being of its environment.
 You can also contribute to a better tomorrow by choosing sustainable tours.